Peanut Butter Fingers

 Once it was time to fish, Jason dropped anchor and Ryan, Chase and Ryder got in the water to fish.
 (I stayed in the boat with Rhett.)
 We could see salmon zooming by us which was unreal and had Chase itching to reel in his first catch!

-Chase’s love of fishing is strong and he does not have an off-switch when he’s on the water with a rod and reel in his hands.
+Chase’s love of fishing is strong.
+And he does not have an off-switch when he’s on the water with a rod and reel in his hands.
 Fishing is certainly his happy place and he is very focused when he’s out on the water.
 I say this only because the fishing we did on the Kenai River is not something I would necessarily recommend to kids who love to fish unless they can handle a fly rod (very different and not easy) and are prepared to stand out in cold, rushing water in waders.
-Our guide said he prefers kids to be 12+ years old to try the kind of salmon fishing we did (flossing) but took a chance on Chase and said his abilities were better than 90% of the adults he takes out.
-(Again, I truly do not say this for any reason other than to share that this kind of fishing is very involved and would hate for anyone to book this kind of experience with young kids and find themselves overwhelmed or disappointed.)

-alaska family vacation salmon fishing kenai river
+Alaska Family Vacation: Day Two salmon fishing kenai river

 Ryder had fun being our guide’s “assistant” but fairly quickly opted to hang out with me and Rhett in the boat where the hand warmers and snacks I packed provided ample entertainment.
 Spotting bald eagles and salmon from the boat also thoroughly entertained the younger members of our crew.

-Alaska Family vacation ryder 7
+Alaska Family Vacation: Day Two ryder

-Our second stop on the Kenai proved to be more successful when it came to catching fish, and Chase and Ryan caught sockeye salmon and even a rainbow trout!
+Our second stop on the Kenai proved to be more successful when it came to catching fish.
+And Chase and Ryan caught sockeye salmon and even a rainbow trout!
 The flossing method of fishing was new to both of them (you don’t use bait but rather try to hook the fish as they swim past) and watching their technique and success rate improve was a lot of fun.

-Alaska family vacation salmon fishing
+Alaska Family Vacation: Day Two salmon fishing

 Afternoon: Exit Glacier Hike